 8. Implementation - Current

-Project Details: The Conference is studying the various policy and legal issues agencies face when using social media in rulemaking.
-The study will consider whether and when agencies should use social media to support rulemaking activities.
-It will also seek to identify relevant issues, define applicable legal and policy constraints on agency action, resolve legal uncertainty to the greatest extent possible, and encourage agencies to find appropriate and innovative ways to use social media to facilitate broader, more meaningful public participation in rulemaking activities.
-The Conference’s consultant on the project is Michael Eric Herz, Arthur Kaplan Professor of Law, Benjamin N. Cardozo School of Law, Yeshiva University.
+This study examined various policy and legal issues agencies face when using social media to support rulemaking activities.
+It evaluated whether and when agencies should use social media to support rulemaking activities and sought to define applicable legal and policy constraints on agency action, resolve legal uncertainty to the greatest extent possible, and encourage agencies to find appropriate and innovative ways to use social media to facilitate broader, more meaningful public participation in rulemaking activities.

 On September 17, 2013, the Conference co-sponsored a workshop for this project with the George Washington University Center for Regulatory Studies.
 Video of that event is available here: